 NOTE: To learn how to renew a commercial license, visit our CDL section.

 There is a $1 penalty if you fail to renew your license before it expires.
 In addition, you may receive a ticket if you are stopped by a law enforcement officer.

 You can see if your license has expired by requesting a copy of your driving record or looking at the date listed.

 Requesting a copy of your driving record can help you learn if your license has been suspended.
-If your license is suspended for an alcohol-related offense, a reinstatement fee of at least $100 and an examination fee of $25 will be charged before you will be allowed to regain your driving privileges.
+If your license is suspended for an alcohol-related offense, you'll need to pay a reinstatement fee of at least $100 plus a $25 examination fee in order to regain your driving privileges.
 A driving test will also be required.